 As Mr Lim Eng Hong, the CEO of the Company, had been appointed as the Executive Chairman of the Board with effect from 27 October 2022, the Company is required to comply with this requirement of the Code.
-The Company has complied with this requirement of the Code as the Independent Directors do in fact make up the majority of the Board.
+The Company has complied with this requirement of the Code as the Independent Directors do in fact make up the majority of the Board comprising 3 Independent Directors and 2 Executive Directors.

-2.3 Non-executive directors make up a majority of the Board
+2.3 Non-executive directors make up a majority of the Board.